 COMPREHENSIVE STUDY ON FARMER PRODUCER ORGANIZATION IN IDAR TALUKA, GUJARAT

 Abstract: The modernization of agricultural systems is crucial for the development of ‘Viksit Bharat.’
 Farmer-producer organizations (FPOs) help to unite small, marginal and landless farmers, giving them the collective strength to address various issues and improve their living standards and profitability.
 However, to ensure the sustainability of the FPOs, it is essential to build the right technical skill sets and business acumen within the FPOs.
 This study, titled “Comprehensive study on farmer producer organization in Idar taluka, Gujarat”, was conducted from January 26 to March 26,2025, to study the profile of FPO, to study the socio-economic profile of member farmers, to identify the problems faced by member farmers and board of director.
 Using a descriptive research design and purposive sampling, data was collected from 100member farmers of Annadata FPO.
-Finding revealed that27% farmers were in the 21 to 40-year age, 59% were in the 41 to 60-year age, and 14% were above the age of 60, 12% of respondents were illiterate, 41% were up-studied to the primary, 28% of respondents were both up to SSC (Secondary School Certificate) and 14% of HSC (Higher Secondary Certificate) and only 5% were only graduate level education and above. significant portion of farmers have basic to intermediate education, with only a small fraction reaching higher education.
+Finding revealed that27% farmers were in the 21 to 40-year age, 59% were in the 41 to 60-year age, and 14% were above the age of 60, 12% of respondents were illiterate, 41% were up-studied to the primary, 28% of respondents were both up to SSC (Secondary School Certificate) and 14% of HSC (Higher Secondary Certificate) and only 5% were only graduate level education and above significant portion of farmers have basic to intermediate education, with only a small fraction reaching higher education.
 48 per cent of farmers had an annual income between 1 to 5 lakh rupees, followed by 24 percent of farmers who earned between 5 to 10 lakhs, 15 percent of farmers earned between less than 1 lakh rupees, and 13 percent of farmers earned more than 10 lakh rupees annually from farming activities.
 The majority of the farmers have an income between 1 to 5 lakhs.
-Key organizational problems faced by member farmer is Lack of trust and conflicts among members was ranked as first problems faced with Avg. garrett score 58.30.
+Key organizational problems faced by member farmer is lack of trust and conflicts among members was ranked as first problems faced with Avg. garrett score 58.30.
 Weak governance and leadership within FPO are ranked as second most important problems faced by member farmers.
-Key financial problems faced is Lack of financial literacy and High rate of interest with Avg Garrett score 52.92 and 50.35 respectively.
+Key financial problems faced is lack of financial literacy and High rate of interest with Avg Garrett score 52.92 and 50.35 respectively.
 Limited awareness of market demand, trends and pricing and inadequate branding and lack of value addition is two major marketing problems faced by member famers.
-Key input supply problems faced are Insufficient quantity of input, High cost of input with Avg garrett score 54.72 and 49.64 respectively.
+Key input supply problems faced are insufficient quantity of input, high cost of input with Avg garrett score 54.72 and 49.64 respectively.
 Inadequate transportation infrastructure is major infrastructure and resource problem faced.

 Keywords: FPO, Small holder farmers, Socio-economic, Key problems, Profile of FPO